Saren-Arterius/saren-gaming-backup/README.md

 # Saren Gaming Backup

-A backup utility for pulling btrfs snapshots from all devices I own.
+A backup utility for pulling btrfs snapshots from all devices I own into my 22TB HDD connected to my gaming PC.

 ## Setup